UoA-eResearch/research-hub-web/README.md

 # ResearchHub

 * ResearchHub is built with Angular 2.
-* The user interface is built with [Materialize CSS framework](http://materializecss.com/).
+* The user interface is built with the [Materialize CSS framework](http://materializecss.com/).
 * This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ## Environment setup